 - Serious loss or stress, such as the death of a partner, close family member or friend; unemployment; divorce or relationship difficulties

-- Biological factors such as vitamin deficiencies or endocrine disorders, eg: hypothyroidism
+- Biological factors such as vitamin deficiencies or endocrine disorders, eg: underactive thyroid

 - Changes affecting brain chemistry

 - Some medications, such as blood pressure lowering medications and anti-migraine medications

 - Serious or chronic illnesses – such as stroke, heart attack, cancer, Alzheimer's disease, Parkinson's disease, multiple sclerosis and rheumatoid arthritis

 - Some women are more likely to experience depression after childbirth.
 This is known medically as post-natal or postpartum depression.
 The likelihood of post-natal depression developing is increased if other risk factors are also present.

 Excessive alcohol or the use of recreational or party drugs can make depression worse.
 It is estimated that one in six New Zealanders will be affected by depression at some point in their life.
 It can occur at any age and is diagnosed more commonly in women than men.

 Symptoms of depression vary between individuals and each person will have a different experience of the condition.
 In general, the most common signs of depression (including post-natal depression) are: